maovidal/buildroot_intel_stick_STK1AW32SC/the_journey.md

 # 2nd attempt

-I decided to include on the kernel other 'drivers' related to the MMC, as a kernel.
+I decided to include on the Kernel other 'drivers' related to the MMC, as a Kernel.

 - New linux.fragment file used:
 https://github.com/MrMauro/buildroot_intel_stick_STK1AW32SC/blob/bb4c7faba4f2b0e45907b544e1762c5b9525ee72/external_is/board/pc/intelstick/linux.fragment

 Result:
 - No /dev/mmcblk* folders.
-- lsmod shows about 4 modules, none of them seem to be related to the MMC drivers.
+- `lsmod` shows about 4 modules, none of them seem to be related to the MMC drivers.

 # 3rd attempt